Pusat Bandar Puchong LRT station: Incidents and accidents

 An Indian man was found dead 100 metres away from the station.
-Based on the station's CCTV footage, the man was walking on the track before he was hit by the train.
+Based on the station's CCTV footage, the man was walking on the tracks before he was hit by the train.
 The victim was pronounced dead at the scene.
-The accident had caused the service of the line to be disrupted to allow police to remove the body from the location.
+The accident caused the service of the line to be temporarily disrupted to allow police to remove the body from the location.

-In October 2018, the lift of the station broke down (Note: Investigation later shows that the breakdown was caused by a flash flood near the station as the water seeped into the lift and damaged the printed circuit board.) and caused disabled commuters to be stranded at the station as there is no alternative route for them.
-Prasarana later apologized and the lift was repaired by the next day.
+In October 2018, the lift of the station broke down (Note: Investigation later shows that the breakdown was caused by a flash flood near the station as the water seeped into the lift and damaged the printed circuit board.) and caused disabled commuters to be stranded at the station.
+Prasarana Malaysia later apologised and the lift was repaired by the next day.

-On June 3rd 2025, a 63-year-old Taiwanese man was pronounced dead after falling onto the LRT tracks at this station.
+On 3 June 2025, a 63-year-old Taiwanese man was pronounced dead after falling onto the LRT tracks at this station.
 Based on CCTV footage, initial reports suggested that the death was an accident.
 The Royal Malaysian Police have opened an investigation into the matter.